 In terms of history and especially scenery, Oman has much to offer.
-Its splendid Hajar Mountains, topped by the 3,073 m (10,086 ft) high Jebal-Akhdar (Green Mountain), amaze the onlooker with their colours – sparkling in hues from green to pink.
+Its splendid Hajar Mountains, topped by the 3,073 m (10,086 ft) high Jebal-Akhdar (Green Mountain), amaze the onlooker with their colors – sparkling in hues from green to pink.
 The mountains stretch for 650 km (404 mi), from the Musandam Peninsula to the coastal town of Sur.
-In between these mountains stretch flat khaki-coloured plains dotted with small villages, surrounded by lush irrigated palm groves.
+In between these mountains stretch flat khaki-colored plains dotted with small villages, surrounded by lush irrigated palm groves.
 On the slopes above the villages, seemingly still guarding the mountain passes, are the remnants of ancient watchtowers and once mighty forts.

-Added to this, the 1,700 km (1056 mi) long coastline is edged by very clean beaches that are lapped by an azure ocean full of king- prawn, moray eel, perch, sardine, shark and swordfish.
-Amid these creatures of the sea, one can enjoy a wide-range of water sports, above all, dhow (traditional Arab boat) sailing, much sought after by historic sea buffs.
+Added to this, the 1,700 km (1056 mi) long coastline is edged by very clean beaches that are lapped by an azure ocean full of king- prawn, moray eel, perch, sardine, shark, and swordfish.
+Amid these creatures of the sea, one can enjoy a wide range of water sports, above all, dhow (traditional Arab boat) sailing, much sought after by historic sea buffs.

-In the past, this south eastern corner of the Arabian Peninsula was the home of a flourishing trade in frankincense and myrrh – the most sought after substance in the ancient world.
+In the past, this southeastern corner of the Arabian Peninsula was the home of a flourishing trade in frankincense and myrrh – the most sought after substance in the ancient world.
 The use of both these incenses has faded with the years, but in the souks of Oman today, they are still on the shopping list of inhabitant and tourist alike.

-With this spectacular scenic magic, Oman is the place for those who yearn to enjoy the enticements of nature in all its colours and observant government officials are preserving this endowment to a great extent.
+With this spectacular scenic magic, Oman is the place for those who yearn to enjoy the enticements of nature in all its colors and observant government officials are preserving this endowment to a great extent.
 More than any other country, as far as humanly possible, an ecological balance is being maintained.

-The modern, enwrapped in the past and the historic monuments are beginning to draw the visitors, especially the affluent.
+The modern enwrapped in the past and the historic monuments are beginning to draw the visitors, especially the affluent.
 The government has adopted a policy of encouraging controlled quality tourism.
 Its commitment is reflected in the continual improvement of visa formalities, provision of grants and soft loans and efforts in creating a positive investment climate in which tourism can thrive.

-Oman is a tale from The Thousand and One Nights, noted for its intricately worked silver daggers and where, in places like Sur, wooden dhows are still constructed by hand.
-Its souks overflowing with frankincense, myrrh, perfume and spices, diffuse the enticing aroma of past ages.
+Oman is a tale from The Thousand and One Nights noted for its intricately worked silver daggers and where, in places like Sur, wooden dhows are still constructed by hand.
+Its souks overflowing with frankincense, myrrh, perfume, and spices, diffuse the enticing aroma of past ages.
 After haggling in these medieval souks, the visitor can then partake in the fine food and drink offered in all the country’s excellent hotels and restaurants.

 The country has all it takes to make the land tourist-attractive.
-Crime is almost non-existent; the Omani are friendly and welcoming; the streets and boulevards are pristine and free of litter and graffiti; excellent paved roads criss-cross the country; autos are mostly new and clean; and there are no beggars in sight.
+Crime is almost non-existent; the Omani are friendly and welcoming; the streets and boulevards are pristine and free of litter and graffiti; excellent paved roads criss-cross the country; autos are mostly new and clean, and there are no beggars in sight.
 However, Oman seems to be one of the world’s best kept secret destination – surprising in this century of mass communication.

 The government has proceeded cautiously to ensure that this development is pursued under proper control.
 Hence, there is no question that this land of Sindbad – it is believed this famous legendary sailor was born in Sohar on the coast of Oman – is set to lure visitors from the world’s affluent societies.